ruthvikmagal/Lecture_hot_wire_signal_analysis_spectra/README.md

 In case of doubt, refer to the example dataset included with the notebook.

-Use a Jupyter Notebook reader to view the lecture.
+Use Binder to view the lesson as an executable - https://mybinder.org/ Alternatively, use a Jupyter Notebook reader to view the lecture.
 Eg. nbviewer https://nbviewer.org/